theguy951357/image-recognition/README.md

 ### Possible Configurations
 **Standard Use**

-Use `-i` to activate image mode.
-Point to an image's file path to import it into the program.
-A specific model path may be specified for which to classify the objects in the image from.
+Load an image into `image-recognition/images` and run the program (make sure to run from the `image-recognition` directory).

-`python3 main.py -i path/to/image -o path/to/out`
+`python3 main.py -i path/to/images -o path/to/out`

 **Debugging**